spirali/haydi/docs/source/distributed.rst

 ====================================

 Haydi can parallelize computation by using a cluster of workers to iterate through a domain.
-First you have to create a :class:`qit.DistributedContext` and assign it to a global ``session`` object that keeps track of which parallel context is currently active.
+First you have to create a :class:`haydi.DistributedContext` and assign it to a global ``session`` object that keeps track of which parallel context is currently active.